TheNathanSpace/iDeemYouWorthy/README.md

 > On Android 4.2 and higher, the Developer options screen is hidden by default.
 To make it visible, go to `Settings > About phone` and tap `Build number` seven times.
 Return to the previous screen to find Developer options at the bottom.
 > Once Developer options are enabled, you can enable USB Debugging.

+You'll also need [Android Platform Tools](https://developer.android.com/studio/releases/platform-tools) for the `adb` tool.
+In a terminal wherever you install it, run the command `adb start-server`.
+You'll need to redo this if you restart your computer.

+When you first connect your phone, it might ask you if you want to allow some connection; allow it.

 #### Updating

 When updating, you'll need to replace the following files: